diem/website/docs/wallet-app/public-demo-wallet.md

 Upon login, if a user is presented with a “Verification Pending” page, it means that the authentication has been successful but the user verification process is still underway.

-The password can be reset using the “Forgot Password” link.
-Alternatively, if the user is not yet registered, they can proceed to register by activating the “Sign up” link on the page.
+If the user is not yet registered, they can proceed to register by activating the “Sign up” link on the page.

 ### Sign out
 A user can sign out of the wallet on the [Settings](#modify-settings) page.

 ### Reset password
-It is possible to reset the user password by entering a verified email address on the password reset page.
+It is possible to reset the user password by entering a username on the password reset page.
 The page is accessible by following the “Forgot Password” link on the login page.
-Note that the email address provided must be an address previously registered in the system.
+The password reset flow is simulated where the user has to enter the fake username and is redirected to a page where they have to enter their new dummy password.

 >
->Note: For the reference wallet, entering a known email address redirects the user immediately to the password change page, without sending the reset message.
+>Note: For the reference wallet, entering an existing username redirects the user immediately to the password change page, without sending the reset message.
 >